xcart/xcart-docs/_pages/kb_en/look_and_feel/changing_logo_size_for_crisp_white_skin.md

 order: 200
 published: true
 ---
-For Crisp White skin, the default banner block height is 60px, and the default menu block height is 60px; the total height of the header block is 140px (as regards the desktop view).
+For Crisp White skin, the default logo block height is 60px, and the default menu block height is 60px; the total height of the header block is 140px (as regards the desktop view).

 So, if you want to use a larger logo image, you will need to increase the height of these blocks, respectively.

-For example, let's add +20px to the height of the banner and menu blocks, and also add +40px to the height of the header block.
+For example, let's add +20px to the height of the logo and menu blocks, and also add +40px to the height of the header block.
 Here is the code that should be added to your "Custom CSS" section:

 ```
 /* DESKTOP VIEW */